Fernandão (footballer, born 1987)

-José Fernando Viana de Santana (born 27 March 1987), commonly known as Fernandão, is a Brazilian footballer who last played as a striker for Goiás.
+José Fernando Viana de Santana (born 27 March 1987), commonly known as Fernandão, is a Brazilian professional footballer who plays as a striker for Tombense.

 After a journeyman career in his homeland, he had a five-year spell in Turkish football with Bursaspor and Fenerbahçe, totalling 93 games and 49 goals in the Süper Lig.
 With the former in 2014–15, he was the league's top scorer with 22 goals.

 Career

 Brazil

 Fernandão started his career with America-RJ in 2006.
 In 2008, he was signed by Tombense, a proxy club for the investor.
 He was loaned to Flamengo in September.

 Fernandão played for Volta Redonda in 2009 Campeonato Carioca.
 In 2010, he left for Macaé Esporte Futebol Clube.

 In August 2010 he was signed by Paysandu Sport Club for 2010 Campeonato Brasileiro Série C. In January 2011 he was signed by Democrata de Governador Valadares for 2011 Campeonato Mineiro.
 He signed a seven-month contract with Guarani on 19 May 2011, but soon departed to Palmeiras, on 26 August 2011.
 Fernandão's first appearance for Palmeiras came in the derby against Corinthians on 28 August 2011, where he came as a substitute at half time and scored 7 minutes later giving Palmeiras an important 2-1 victory.